-When looking for finance for a property development, it’s important to choose the right type of loan from the outset.
+When looking for finance for property development, it’s important to choose the right type of loan from the outset.

 Property development finance is a broad description that covers funding for residential, commercial or industrial developments, whether new build or refurbishment, and it can be used for the purchase of land or existing buildings or to fund the subsequent construction or renovation work.